christyray/code-snippets-and-notes/README.md

 # Code Snippets and Notes

-Christy Pickering, Mac Gabhann Lab
+Christy Ray, Mac Gabhann Lab

 This repository contains code snippets and notes from tools I use in my PhD project.
 I decided to start writing notes when I learned how to do something helpful so I wouldn't have to keep relearning the same tricks.